zappascout/devil_notes-sources/docs/index.md

 painstaking but worth the effort, I hope, because there's a lot in *Devil* and now anyone who wants to explore a particular topic in more detail can do so easily.
-My fondest wish is that this becomes a live resource for readers and nonreaders alike; a kind of cloud of information.
+My fondest wish is that this becomes a live resource for readers and nonreaders alike; a cloud of useful information.
 [github]:https://github.com/zappascout

 The serious purpose of this page is to set out the rules for accepting sources